Maschell/FFmpeg/README.md

 # FFmpeg for Wii U, based on version 4.0

+The github repo is broken for some reason.
+The `wiiu.sh` is only working when using the official download `https://ffmpeg.org/releases/ffmpeg-4.0.tar.bz2`.
+Even hosting exactly these file on a new repo doesn't work after a fresh checkout.
+The current approach would be downloading the link mentioned above, and cloning the `x264` repo manually if needed (https://github.com/Maschell/x264/tree/wiiu) into `/external`.
+Then build ``x264` manually.
+When x264 is built, the current `wiiu.sh` should be compatible.
+Copy paste it from this repo.

 This branch is used to compile FFmpeg for the Wii U, make sure to init the submodules.
 Modify the `wiiu.sh` to specify the codecs etc., then simply run the `wiiu.sh` script.
 You need your devkitPPC binaries ('devkitPro\devkitPPC\bin') in your 'PATH' variable.